-Each car seat tested endures a front crash, equivalent to a head-on collision at around 40mph, and a side crash, equivalent to two cars crashing into each other at 30mph, repeated again and again, with the seat installed in the different ways it can be used.
+Each car seat we test endures a front crash, equivalent to a head-on collision at around 40mph, and a side crash, equivalent to two cars crashing into each other at 30mph.
+These are repeated again and again, with the seat installed in all the different ways it can be used.

 We can go through as many as 20 samples of the same seat to get the final score for just one.

-- Crash tests Our experts have specially designed the crash tests, making them more demanding than the legal minimum standard requires.
-They’re derived from Euro NCAP tests, which carries out crash testing on cars to show how well cars protect occupants in severe accidents.
-We do a similar thing for car seats and feel this more accurately reflects what could happen in a real crash.
+- Crash tests: Our experts have specially designed the crash tests, making them more demanding than the legal minimum standard requires.
+They’re derived from tests by Euro NCAP, which carries out crash testing on cars to show how well they protect occupants in severe accidents.
+We do a similar thing for car seats, and feel this more accurately reflects what could happen in a real crash.

-- Crash test dummies These are wired up with state of the art sensors to record the crash forces on the most vulnerable parts of the body to help accurately indicate the risk of injury a real child could have in a crash.
+- Crash test dummies: These are wired up with state-of-the-art sensors to record the crash forces on the most vulnerable parts of the body, to help accurately indicate the risk of injury to a real baby or child in a crash.

-Best Buy car seats – find out which car seats performed the best in crash testing.
+Best Buy child car seats – find out which seats performed the best in our crash testing.

 500fitting and usage tests carried out each year

 It’s vital to ensure any car seat is fitted correctly.
 Any car seat, even a Best Buy, would be unsafe if it’s installed the wrong way.